 We coordinate and provide direct engagement with policymakers, advocacy groups, physician groups, media, and other groups on behalf of our clients.
 We also provide access to policymakers through a unique network of lobbying firms across the United States.

 The Garner Group was founded in 2020.
 Michael Garner and George Kitchens, CEO of Artia Solutions, long-time friends and professional partners, came together to bring a combination of their healthcare policy experience, clinical expertise, and advocacy strategies to provide clients with a unique resource for their government relations needs.
+In 2021, Lisa Rawlins joined The Garner Group as Senior Vice President.
 With over 100 years of collective experience among the partners, the team has worked as advocates and analysts on health, environmental, and educational policy issues in both the private and public sectors.

 Chief Executive Officer